 Declarations (otherwise known as affirmations) are not lying to yourself as so many people feel they are.
 Instead they are ways to speak into the world WHO YOU WANT TO BE.

-They are ways of creating the person you want and need to be to allow you to grow into and have the relationships you want, the thriving and successful business you want to create, an amazing circle of friends or to be a leader in your organisation, whatever it may be, it’s up to you.
+They are ways of creating the person you want and need to be to allow you to grow into, and have the relationships you want.
+The thriving and successful business you want to create, having an amazing circle of friends, or becoming a leader in your organisation, whatever it may be, it’s up to you.
 That’s the exciting bit.

-We all have a choice of who we want to be in the world, we can create whatever way of being we would like, it may seem really far off in this distance to us but we can still create it, by both declaring it and by practicing actually being that way in the world as often as possible.
+We all have a choice of who we want to be in the world, we can create whatever way of being we would like, it may seem really far off in this distance, but we can still create it, we do this by both declaring it as our way of being, and by practicing actually being that way in the world as often as possible.

 Do you want to experience more joy but aren’t at the moment a joyful person?
-Well declare who you want to be - “I am a joyful person”, make it more powerful if you want to “I am the ultimate experience of bliss and joy, happiness shines through me”.
+Well declare who you want to be: “I am a joyful person”, you can make it more powerful if you want to: “I am the ultimate experience of bliss and joy, happiness shines through me”.

 It’s that simple.

-Reading this article is just the beginning and may equate to very little change in your life if you don't commit and dedicate yourself to consistent practice of self-acceptance.
+Reading this article is just the beginning and may equate to very little change in your life if you do not commit, and dedicate yourself to consistent practice of self-acceptance.

 What can be your practice right now?
 What could you focus on to accept who you are?